ppetr/tremulous-gpp-mods/README.md

 Antifeed
 ========
 Each player has a new variable holding so called *spawn points*.
-The variable ranges from 0 to /g_spawnLimitBuffer/.
+The variable ranges from 0 to *g_spawnLimitBuffer*.
 Spawning is possible only when the value is greater than 0.
 Each time the player spawns (s)he spends one of these points.
-The points replenish over time with the rate 1 point per /g_spawnLimitTime/ seconds.
+The points replenish over time with the rate 1 point per *g_spawnLimitTime* seconds.
 At the beginning each player has the maximum possible number of spawn points.

 This prevents excesive feeding of newbies, but still allows a player to